ar10000/portfolio_site/WEBSITE_TEXT_REVIEW.md

 **Document Generated:** For expert review and refinement **Tone:** Calm, clear, confident, grounded, minimal, technical **Style:** Short sentences, clean structure, no hype

+---

+## Important Notes

+### Pricing Implementation
+- The website uses a `components/Pricing.tsx` component with the new hybrid 4-tier model (Free Fit Check + 3 paid tiers)
+- There is also an `app/pricing/page.tsx` file with older pricing structure that may need to be updated to use the Pricing component
+- Current pricing component includes:
+  - Step 0: Free Fit Check (FREE)
+  - Step 1: Starter Build (€1,200 fixed)
+  - Step 2: Hourly Development (€75/hour, "Most Flexible")
+  - Step 3: Complete System (Starting at €4,500)

+### Navigation Updates
+- "Hire Me" button has been removed
+- "Contact" is now the primary CTA button with gradient styling
+- Mobile menu reflects this change

+### Target Audience Micro-copy
+- Added to "What I Do" section on home page: "Specialized solutions for High-Growth Startups and SMBs looking to automate operations."
+- Added to "Services" page: "Practical AI and automation for startups and small businesses."

+### New Sections Added
+- **"Where I Am" Section** on homepage: Transparent explanation of experience level, technical strengths, areas still learning, and pricing rationale
+- **"How Pricing Works" Section** on pricing page: Three cards explaining the pricing model
+- **"Why This Pricing" Section** on pricing page: Honest explanation of career stage and pricing rationale
+- **"Common Questions" Section** on pricing page: 5 Q&A pairs addressing pricing questions
+- **Pricing Context Box** on contact page: Quick reference to pricing tiers before the contact form